 After investigating its subsequent payload, we can determine that its final intent is adware-like.
 This functionality can be seen in the file “nt.dll”.
 This threat is especially concerning for two reasons:

-- The general binary distribution framework described in the blog could be used by an attacker to load malicious code, effectively bypassing traditional AVs disk signature check.
+- The general binary distribution framework described in the blog could be used by an attacker to load malicious code, effectively bypassing traditional AV disk signature checks.

-- Most enterprises with a Chinese office had this service installed in their organizational network.
-If this framework was used with a malicious intent, an attacker will have an initial foothold in many organizations.
+- Most enterprises with a Chinese office have this service installed in their organizational network.
+If this framework is used with a malicious intent, an attacker can gain an initial foothold in many organizations.